ks-dev-01/funcui_dynamicviews/README.md

 Custom Splitter.
 Use a control with drag and drop events that track position and change row definitions when mouse moves.
 This currently works - need to work on making the drag feel smoother - get the delta right.

+Broken - Doesn't work when I resize the screen.
 ## Initial Thoughts

 - For Base Layer use a Grid layout with 3 columns where: